folkertvanheusden/lock_trace/README.md

   will change timing.
 Also the tracing itself is 'heavy' (cpu-time wise).
 You can reduce that a bit by disabling the backtrace.

-* You may want to look at the defines in 'config.h' to enable- or disable certain functionality of lock_tracer.
+* You may want to look at the defines in 'config.h.in' to enable- or disable certain functionality of lock_tracer.
 Disabling e.g. timing measurements makes it faster.
 Also using 'SHALLOW_BACKTRACE' helps for speed.